Native American Promise Tuition Program

 For more information about applying for financial aid or to submit the Free Application for Federal Student Aid (FAFSA) online go to https://fafsa.gov.
 The FAFSA becomes available on October 1, and we encourage you to apply as soon as possible.
 The FAFSA must be completed within 30 days of the start of your first term at the University to be considered for the Native American Promise Tuition Program.

-3. Provide your Tribal Enrollment information.
-Complete a Tribal Enrollment form as soon as possible, but no later than the 30-days of the first semester of enrollment
+Complete the American Indian Scholars Program Application as soon as possible, but no later than the 30-days of the first semester of enrollment

 Is the FAFSA required?

 Yes.
 Students must complete a FAFSA for the first year and annually thereafter to verify income and financial need.
-For the optimal level of funding, the FAFSA and Tribal Enrollment form must be completed in the 30-days of the first semester of enrollment.
+For the optimal level of funding, the FAFSA and American Indian Scholars Program Application must be completed in the 30-days of the first semester of enrollment.

 How is total family income defined?